1jour1vin

 exotic fruits

-A blend of Rolle, Sauvignon, Grenache Blanc and Sémillon, it reveals a discreet nose with floral, brioche and lemon notes.
-The palate is carried by a fresh, finely acidic structure of citrus fruit, flowers, passion fruit and pear, enhanced by a touch of mild spices on a balanced finish that oscillates between suppleness and tension.
+A blend of Rolle, Sauvignon, Grenache Blanc, and Sémillon, it reveals a subtle nose with floral, brioche, and lemon notes.
+The palate is carried by a finely acidic and fresh structure, with citrus fruits, flowers, passion fruit, and pear, enhanced by a touch of mild spices on a balanced finish that oscillates between suppleness and tension.

-Buy your Saint-Hilaire wines at the best price on private sale!
+Buy your Saint-Hilaire wines at the best price in a private sale!

 Rated site